Classics: The Brand New Heavies feat. N’Dea Davenport – Dream Come True (Delicious Vinyl)

 The Brand New Heavies saw the light back in the mid-80’s in Ealing, West London.
 Their nucleus (Jan Kincaid, Simon Bartholomew and Andrew Levy) jamming back then under the Brothers International guise.
 They would change their name getting their influence from the liner note of a James Brown‘s single.

 They delivered their debut-single – ‘Back To Give’ – on Cooltempo in 1988.
-Switching soon after to Eddie Piller‘s Acid Jazz label, they then delivered their eponymous debut-album to critical acclaim.
+Switching soon after to Eddie Piller‘s Acid Jazz label, they then brought their eponymous debut-album to critical acclaim.
 An album which they revamped, this time with vocals courtesy of N’Dea Davenport.
 With its singles – ‘Dream Come True’, ‘Never Stop’ and ‘Stay This Way’ – charting Stateside and in the U.K.

 Performing in NYC with MC Serch (formerly of 3rd Bass) and Q-Tip (A Tribe Called Quest) led them to incorporate elements of Hip-Hop in their music.
 Something one could feel on their follow-up, ‘Heavy Rhyme Experience, Vol. 1’.
 An opus which included collaborations with Guru and The Pharcyde.